awsdocs/amazon-eks-user-guide/doc_source/security-iam-awsmanpol.md

 This policy includes the following permissions that allow Amazon EKS to complete the following tasks:
 + **`ec2`** – Work with security groups, tags, and launch templates\.
 This is required for Amazon EKS managed node groups to enable remote access configuration\.
 Additionally, Amazon EKS managed node groups create a launch template on your behalf\.
 This is to configure the Amazon EC2 Auto Scaling group that backs each managed node group\.
 + **`iam`** – Create a service\-linked role and pass a role\.
 This is required by Amazon EKS managed node groups to manage instance profiles for the role being passed when creating a managed node group\.
 This instance profile is used by Amazon EC2 instances launched as part of a managed node group\.
 Amazon EKS needs to create service\-linked roles for other services such as Amazon EC2 Auto Scaling groups\.
-These are used in the creation of a managed node group
+These permissions are used in the creation of a managed node group\.
 + **`autoscaling`** – Work with security Auto Scaling groups\.
 This is required by Amazon EKS managed node groups to manage the Amazon EC2 Auto Scaling group that backs each managed node group\.
 It's also used to support functionality such as evicting pods when nodes are terminated or recycled during node group updates\.

 ```